fdlessard/SpringBootConfigurationProject/PropertiesConventions.md

-# Best practices for properties
+# Conventions for properties files and properties names

 **1. Start the property name with a prefix indicating the class where the property is used (if used in a single class).**